Robert Rantoul Jr.: Sims Case

 In 1851, Rantoul became involved in one of the most infamous cases in Massachusetts history.
 On the morning of April 4, 1851, Thomas Sims, an escaped slave arrested in Boston under the Fugitive Slave Act, was being held by guards outside the state courthouse in Boston.
 On his way to his office, Rantoul noticed the crowd and stopped to ask what was going on, to which someone in the crowd replied: "They have caught a negro."
-At the request of fellow attorney C.G.
-Loring, Rantoul made his way into the courthouse.
+At the request of fellow attorney Charles Greely Loring, Rantoul made his way into the courthouse.
 When a friend of Rantoul's went to the court house in search of Rantoul later that morning, he found Rantoul already engaged in the service of counsel for the alleged fugitive without having had a moment's preparation.

-Although the case was ultimately lost and Sims was returned to servitude, Rantoul is remembered for his willingness to defend Thomas Sims on a moment's notice, his able defense of Sims during trial, and his portentous objection to the constitutionality of the law at issue: the Fugitive Slave Act.
+Although the case was ultimately lost (Rantoul, Loring, and Samuel Edmund Sewall served as defense council) and Sims was returned to servitude, Rantoul is remembered for his willingness to defend Thomas Sims on a moment's notice, his able defense of Sims during trial, and his portentous objection to the constitutionality of the law at issue: the Fugitive Slave Act.